Prasan-Mangrati/Exam-Preparation/README.md

 # C
 >1.
-WAP to find area of circle, check odd even, check positive negative using user defined funcitons
+WAP to find area of circle using user defined funcitons
 >1.
 WAP to check odd even user defined funcitons
 >1.
 WAP to check positive negative using user defined funcitons
 >2.
 WAP to find factorial of number using user defined funciton